NixOS/rfcs/rfcs/0053-pull-request-workflow.md

 ### Packages

 * contributor must decide if a Backport is necessary
-* after the Pull-Request to master is merged the Backport Pull-Request is created
+* after the Pull-Request to `master`, `staging` or `staging-next` is merged, the Backport Pull-Request is created
-* Backport Pull-Requests must be linked to the original Pull-Requests in master
+* Backport Pull-Requests must be linked to the original Pull-Requests (using `git cherry-pick -x`).
 * reviewer and maintainer can deny the Backport

 ### Modules